adelriosantiago/adelriosantiago-blog/designers-please-slugify/eng.md

 # Designers please slug-ify your files!

+It is very common for designers to name their files with names like "Left Arrow (6)" or "Background & Color Palette for XYZ".
+These naming conventions might be good to share the files withing the same design department; however, these assets need to be shared *-most of the times-* with the programming department that will then, upload the resources to the website or Android/iOS app.

-Designers often name their creations with names like "Left Arrow (6)" or "Background & Color Palette for XYZ".
-There are several reasons why naming your images is a really bad idea, specially for web and mobile projects.
+There are several reasons why naming your images like this is definitively a bad idea, especially for web and mobile projects.

 <hidden>